Last modified: 10th of November 2021

 Information Security Statement

-UbiOps recognizes that the confidentiality, integrity and availability of information and data created, maintained and hosted by UbiOps and its suppliers is vital to the success of the business and privacy of its customers.
+UbiOps recognizes that the confidentiality, integrity and availability of information and data created, maintained and hosted by UbiOps and its suppliers is vital to the success of the business and privacy of its users.
 UbiOps views these primary responsibilities to be fundamental to the best business practice and to ensure compliance with all applicable laws, regulations and obligations.

-October 2020, The Hague, The Netherlands
+January 2024, The Hague, The Netherlands

 Yannick Maltha (CEO) and Victor Pereboom (CTO)